c-dewey/FPGA-Verilog-Multiple-LED/README.md

 This project expands on my single LED project, and required creating circuits and specifying the necessary voltages for each component

-(all Vivado files are located in the project_3 folder)

 VIDEO DEMONSTRATION: https://www.youtube.com/watch?v=EIQ_T7iWfok